Important factors to consider in residence planning

 The applicant will initially obtain the Tier 1 visa for 40 months.
 Within three months of entry into the UK, they are required to make the investment of GBP 2 million, which must be maintained throughout the period of leave.

 At the expiry of the initial 40-month period, the investor must apply for an ‘extension of stay’.
 The UK government will grant a two-year extension of stay to the whole family if the investor has satisfied the requirements for leave to enter, that is, if they have maintained the investment and adhered to the other general conditions for leave to enter.

 On 6 April 2011, the government announced new rules that provide the ability to achieve ILR, which is permanent residence, through an accelerated route.
 The new requirement is an increased investment.
 An investment of GBP 10 million or more will provide for settlement after two years, and an investment of GBP 5 million or more will provide for settlement after three years, instead of the usual five years.
 It is important to know that only the main applicant will have their route to permanent residence fast-tracked through a higher level of investment; their dependents (spouse and children) can only apply for permanent residence after living in the UK for five years.

 The main applicant’s spouse and children under the age of 18 years can apply as dependents.
 The UK investor visa does not provide for dependent parents, who may be required to apply for leave to enter the UK under a different visa category, although this route is currently very difficult.
-Alternatively, the parents and other extended family could consider obtaining an alternative citizenship and passport such as from Antigua & Barbuda, so that they may travel freely into the UK for up to a six-month period at any one time.
+Alternatively, the parents and other extended family could consider obtaining an alternative citizenship and passport such as from Antigua and Barbuda, so that they may travel freely into the UK for up to a six-month period at any one time.

 All of the above information is available in detail on the Home Office website and this information is not intended to be immigration advice.